Youth Organizing

 Our Campaigns

 We believe in building power and uplifting the voices of youth, undocumented folks, people of color, and other marginalized identities without decision-making ability.
-Our ongoing campaigns aim to address the inequities faced by our community, including Treatment Not Trauma, Free the Funds, ICIRR, City Budget, and Cancel Shotspotter.
+Our ongoing campaigns aim to address the inequities faced by our community, including Treatment Not Trauma, ICIRR, PEER IL, after-school funding, and Cancel Shotspotter.

 Learn more